 When Thing Sold is Lost

-The sales contract will be without any effect if the object of the contract has been entirely lost at the time of the perfection of sale.
+When object entirely lost at time of perfection of sale – The sales contract will be without any effect if the object of the contract has been entirely lost at the time of the perfection of sale.
 If there is only partial loss, the buyer has the option between: (a) withdrawing from the contract, or (b) demanding the remaining part and paying its price in proportion o the total sum agreed upon.